Community Fibre Broadband Review (Updated June 2026)

 1Gbps: This is the sweet spot for most power users.
 Big downloads are quick, uploads stop being a pain, and the supplied hardware is finally good enough that your WiFi setup does not feel like the bottleneck straight away.

-5Gbps: Still the halo package.
-It is overkill for most homes, but for serious home offices, creators moving giant files, or anyone who simply wants the fastest residential broadband they can get, it is hard to beat.
+5Gbps Premium: Still the halo package.
+It is overkill for most homes, but for serious home offices, creators moving giant files, or anyone who simply wants the fastest residential broadband they can get in a Community Fibre area, it is hard to beat.

 Symmetrical Uploads

 This is still the standout feature.
-On a typical mainstream fibre package, downloads look fine on paper but uploads are far weaker.
-On Community Fibre’s top-end full fibre tiers, upload speed can match download speed, which makes cloud backups, live streaming, remote work and large file sharing far smoother.
+On many mainstream fibre packages, downloads look fine on paper but uploads are far weaker.
+On Community Fibre’s full fibre tiers, upload speed can match download speed, which makes cloud backups, live streaming, remote work and large file sharing far smoother.

 Performance & Specs